galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - STDIN is also available as a special designation for history inputs if the script takes input from STDIN when it runs.

-#### Repeats in the ToolFactory form
+#### Repeats in the ToolFactory form are unrestricted.

-- Inputs, outputs and parameters are provided in repeat elements so are unlimited in number for any given tool from a technical perspective
+- Inputs, outputs and parameters are all in repeat elements on the form.
+- Repeats are effectively unlimited in number for any given tool from a technical perspective
 - Particularly if you are willing to create them in the relatively clumsy Galaxy UI
-- A handful is manageable but there are no technical limits
+- A handful is manageable but there are no technical limits to the actual total number

-#### ToolFactory Collection outputs are handy for hiding dozens of tool outputs in a single history item
+#### ToolFactory collection outputs are handy for hiding dozens of tool outputs in a single history item

-- The plotter example is an Rscript that generates as many random plots as you want
+- The plotter example uses an Rscript.
+- It generates as many random plots as you want.
 - The script sends them into the the collection that appears in the history after the job runs.
+- The user's history shows only one new item after it runs.
+- That is a collection.
+When selected, all the plots will be listed for viewing

 > ### {% icon details %} `plotter` collection output demonstration tool generated XML
 > >```xml